Diriba1/Django_WebAPP_Risk_Management_System/README.md

-# RMS
+# RMS (Risk managent system)
-Risk managent system
+Risk managent system is a web application developed by Django framework